Bladder cancer in the elderly

 Being previously treated for cancer using chemotherapy and radiation therapy

-Hematuria, characterized by blood in the urine.
+Hematuria is characterized by blood in the urine.
 This is usually the first sign of bladder cancer.
 The color of the urine can change depending on the amount of blood present.
 In many cases, blood may appear once, and the urine continues to be clear for weeks together.
 However, if the elderly have developed bladder cancer, then the blood will reappear.
-The appearance of blood in the urine, will not always mean that there is bladder cancer.
+Therefore, the appearance of blood in the urine will not always mean that there is bladder cancer.

 Pain in the pelvis

-Change in the bowel habits – is yet another notable sign of bladder cancer.
+Bowel habits change yet another notable sign of bladder cancer.
 This includes pain or a burning sensation while urinating.
-Frequent urination (in this it is the urge to urinate frequently, even if the bladder is not full) and urinary incontinence.
-In many cases, the elderly may also experience trouble while urinating or may also have a weak urine stream while emptying the bladder.
+Frequent urination (in this, it is the urge to urinate frequently, even if the bladder is not complete) and urinary incontinence.
+In many cases, the elderly may also experience trouble urinating or a weak urine stream while emptying the bladder.